Comparison of generalised additive models and neural networks in applications: A systematic review: Introduction

 \section{Introduction}

 Over the past two decades, rapid advancements in machine learning and artificial intelligence have reshaped the abilities of predictive modelling.
 Among the most transformative of these developments are neural networks \citep{RosenblattF1958TpAp, rumelhart1986learning}, which have demonstrated high predictive performance across a wide range of tasks, including image recognition, natural language processing, and forecasting \citep{abiodun2018state, liu2017survey}.
+More recently, deep and alternative neural network architectures have been successful in a wide variety of tasks \citep{arik2021tabnet, hollmann2022tabpfn,zhou2024deep, jia2024performance, hollmann2025accurate, CNN_tab_AnH_ILDO}.
+Notwithstanding these advances, Multilayer Perceptrons (MLPs) remain the most common neural network baseline for tabular datasets \citep{gorishniy2021revisiting}, and this is also confirmed within the large scale systematic review of the current paper.

 In many cases, the primary objective when employing neural networks is to maximise predictive accuracy, with less emphasis placed on model interpretability.
 These models are often regarded as ``black-box'' algorithms: although their interconnected and non-linear structure allows for high flexibility, it also makes for a model that is difficult to interpret.
 One of the key strengths of neural networks is that, even with a single hidden layer, they have been proven to be universal approximators \citep{cybenko1989approximation, hornik1989multilayer}.
 This property implies that neural networks can approximate any continuous, single-valued function, and hence could be strong predictors.
 However, these theories of universality may require the neural network size to grow to infinity.
-Recent studies have shown that deep neural networks of a fixed size, i.e., neural networks with more than one hidden layer, can also achieve universal approximation, often with a drastically reduced number of parameters \citep{lin2017does, mhaskar2016deep}.
-This depth-induced parsimony improves computational and statistical efficiency.
+Subsequent studies have shown that deep neural networks of a fixed size, i.e., neural networks with more than one hidden layer, can also achieve universal approximation, often with a drastically reduced number of parameters \citep{lin2017does, mhaskar2016deep}, thereby improving computational efficiency.
+Moreover, \cite{choromanska2015loss} show that the loss landscape of deeper networks contains many local minima, which are not difficult to find using stochastic gradient descent, and perform similarly to the global minimum.
+Interestingly, for regression tasks, \cite{yun2019small} prove that three-layer neural networks with ReLU (Rectified Linear Unit) activations can fit any arbitrary dataset when the number of hidden neurons equals the square root of the sample size, while \cite{schmidt2020nonparametric} establish that sparsely connected deep ReLU networks can achieve optimal minimax estimation rate.